 “Those are the words of an extraordinary racist who believed it was justified,” Richardson said.

 Roof’s jailhouse journal

-Earlier in the penalty phase, prosecutors presented evidence that included chilling writings from a jailhouse journal Roof wrote after the attack.
+Evidence they’ve presented has included chilling writings from a jailhouse journal Roof wrote after the attack.

 “I would like to make it crystal clear.
 I do not regret what I did,” Roof wrote in the journal.
 “I am not sorry.
 I have not shed a tear for the innocent people I killed.”